UCR Header Image

 In 2006, Bill was appointed the position of Executive Secretary/Business Manager for the Riverside & San Bernardino Building and Construction Trades Council, AFL-CIO (IE BCTC).
 The IE B.C.T.C. represents over 14,000 skilled craft workers, through 28 skilled construction local unions throughout the San Bernardino and Riverside Counties (Inland Empire).
 In this role, he also worked with K-12 and community colleges to adopt the MC3 curriculum to expose our community, especially marginalized community members, to potential careers in the building and construction trades through apprenticeship programs.
 Bill worked with community members, unions, and electeds to create and pass local policies that would provide good, paying jobs in the region.

-As the Executive Secretary/Business Manager for the IE BCTC, Bill was a former board member for the State of California Building and Construction Trades Council AFL-CIO, former board member of the Inland Empire Labor Council AFL-CIO, Past-Member labor representative for the Riverside County Community Action Commission, and Past-Board Member for the Riverside County Workforce Investment Board (W.I.B.).
+As the Executive Secretary/Business Manager for the IE BCTC, Bill was a former board member of the State of California Building and Construction Trades Council AFL-CIO, a former board member of the Inland Empire Labor Council AFL-CIO, a Past-Member labor representative for the Riverside County Community Action Commission, and Past-Board Member for the Riverside County Workforce Investment Board (W.I.B.).

 After 47 years of dedicated service in the Inland Empire labor movement, Bill retired on July 29, 2022.
 We honor his dedication to advocating to uplift working families in our region regardless of the union and in taking the time to mentor anyone who wants to understand the rich history of organizing in the IE and to advocate for the future that we want our region to have.